Our Vision Statement

 Each student is allocated a teacher mentor who routinely 'checks-in' with their students to ensure progress is monitored and focus maintained.
 Students also participate in lessons of HPE, House lesson, Sport, Chapel, Student Well-being, Assembly and choose three elective lessons each semester.
 They undertake assessments along the same lines as the year levels above and below them.
 However, there is a lot more to a Year 9 education at St Andrew's during this time of adolescent growth.
 The College attempts to connect these young people to a world in which they feel they belong.

-The innovative Year 9 Connections Program has all students attending week-long Urban Bound trips to Melbourne and Brisbane, as well as an Indigenous program on Stradbroke Island and an excellent outdoor focused Year 9 Camp.
-In this way, the terms are divided and this helps students to maintain their focus for the whole year.
-For detailed information about the Year 9 Connections Program, please download the document below.
+The innovative Year 9 Connections Program has all students attending week-long Urban Bound trips to Melbourne and Brisbane, as well as an Indigenous program on Stradbroke Island.
+The terms are divided and this helps students to maintain their focus for the whole year.